sangstar/linalg/README.md

 # linalg

-Linear algebra implementations for Python written in C++.
+A Python module implemented in C++ to perform linear algebra.

 ## Quickstart